 You’ll likely hear about Cartagena long before you arrive.
 While the main attraction is the historic Old Town — packed with wonderfully preserved mansions and churches — Cartagena is much more than its colorful streets: it has highrise developments, long stretches of coast, offshore reefs and vibrant neighborhoods where locals express themselves through dance, food, and art.
 Here's our expert guide to help you navigate this romantic and high-energy Caribbean city.

-Best of Cartagena and the Caribbean Coast
+Best of Cartagena & the Caribbean Coast

-Chat with a local specialist who can organize your trip
+Chat with a local specialist who can help organize your trip.

 Cartagena has long been Colombia's top tourist destination.
 This is no surprise—it's one of the most well-preserved Spanish colonial cities on the continent.
 But what do you do once you've exhausted all the culture within the city's ancient ramparts?
 Let this be your guide to the best day trips outside Cartagena.